Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "**Gah!!!** I'm... sorry..."

-Lanz, teasingly, "Look at you, all calm and cool..."
+Lanz, teasingly teased, "Look at you, all calm and cool..."

 "Indeed.
 Because I train properly."
 In the background, looks like there's another quicksand to get up.

 Noah: "_Hah..._ This is harder than I **expected**."

 Mio turned around, "_I said_ we'd regret this."
-And he could just look up at the sky, thinking why the heck had they gone through this torture, now that it's too late.
+And he could just look up at the sky and shook his head, thinking why the heck had they gone through this torture, now that it's too late.

 Taion, from behind, already knees on the ground, "The commander is also the colony's instructor, after all.
 He seems mild-mannered enough at first glance.
-But new recruits are... **terrified** of him. _They'd rather face a battle than his wrath._"
+But new recruits are... **terrified** of him.
+They'd rather face a battle than his wrath."

 Noah then walked to him, "Huh...
 Hm?
 Taion, are you OK?"